Primary Navigation Mobile

 Overview

-The Skoda Octavia Estate is among the very best estate cars on sale, which also makes it one of our favourite family cars.
-It is relatively compact on the outside, so it’s easy enough to slot into most parking spaces, but substantially more spacious inside than most rivals.
-In fact, you’ll find the Octavia Estate’s boot is bigger than many wagons in the class above.
-A facelift for this fourth-generation model in 2024 sharpens-up the looks and boosts the standard equipment, maintaining its first-class appeal.
+It’s been around a while now, but the Skoda Octavia Estate is among the very best estate cars on sale, which also makes it one of our favourite family cars.
+It’s relatively compact on the outside – which helps when parking – but substantially more spacious inside than all its rivals.
+In fact, the Octavia Estate’s boot is bigger than that of many much bigger wagons.
 Put simply, if you need a car that can carry five and their luggage with the minimum of fuss, this is where you should start looking.

-We have a lot of experience with this model here at Parkers.
-As well as testing multiple versions the latest Octavia Estate facelift, we’ve also spent extended periods driving the pre-facelift model – including an ongoing long-term test of a 1.5-litre turbo petrol that’s focussed on assessing how practical this load lugger is for families with young children.
+We have a lot of experience of this car at Parkers.
+As well as testing multiple versions of the facelifted Octavia Estate, we’ve also spent extended periods living with the pre-facelift car.
+That includes a six-month long-term test of a 1.5-litre petrol model that focused on assessing how practical this load lugger is for families with young children.
+You can read more about how we test cars at Parkers.